-Enjoy this Mardi Gras favorite the easy way: cake batter dip topped with caramel and pecans, then served with candy and sprinkle dipped pretzels.
+Enjoy this Mardi Gras favorite a new way: cinnamon cake dip topped with caramel and pecans, then served festive candy-coated green, purple, and gold pretzels.

 This post contains affiliate links.
 Read the disclosure policy.

 - About King Cake Dip

 - What is king cake?